ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

    The flag can take values 0 to 2, to align with the ``ENABLE_FEAT`` mechanism.
 Default value is ``0``.

+- ``ENABLE_FEAT_DEBUGV8P9``: Numeric value to enable ``FEAT_DEBUGV8P9``
+   extension which allows the ability to implement more than 16 breakpoints and/or watchpoints.
+This feature is mandatory from v8.9 and is optional from v8.8.
+This flag can take the values of 0 to 2, to align with the ``ENABLE_FEAT`` mechanism.
+Default value is ``0``.

 -  ``ENABLE_FEAT_DIT``: Numeric value to enable ``FEAT_DIT`` (Data Independent
    Timing) extension.
 It allows setting the ``DIT`` bit of PSTATE in EL3.
    ``FEAT_DIT`` is a mandatory  architectural feature and is enabled from v8.4